zooko/smalloc/README.md

 say, 128 KiB, or 8 MiB makes no difference to the behavior of the system!
-The only difference in the behavior of the system is how the virtual memory pages get touched, which is determined by the user code's memory access patterns, not by the memory manager's code.
+The only difference in the behavior of the system is how the virtual memory pages get touched, which is determined by the user code's memory access patterns, not by the memory manager.
 Except per the reasons listed above.
 If I'm wrong about that please let me know.

 Well, there is one more potential reason: if the user code has billions of live large allocations and/or trillions of live small